Judicial Branch Home >

 - you have rehabilitated yourself.

-Expungement involves a lot of paperwork and attention to detail, and it takes at least 4 months to complete the process.
+Expungement involves a lot of work with forms and attention to detail, and it takes at least 4 months to complete the process.
 If you decide to go forward and request an expungement, be sure that you talk to a lawyer or, at a minimum, that you understand all of the required procedures and that you carefully follow them.

-You must complete all of the necessary Criminal Expungement Forms.
-Then you make photocopies of your papers and have them served by mail (by another adult, NOT you) to the prosecutor and all other government offices who keep criminal records.
+You must get the Criminal Expungement Forms and fill them out.
+Then you make copies of your forms and have another adult serve them for you on the prosecutor and all other government offices who keep criminal records.
 Correctly serving all the required government offices is usually the most difficult step for people.
 Make sure you keep a photocopy of your completed forms for yourself.

-IMPORTANT STEP: Use Affidavit of Service Instructions & Form EXP104 to serve your expungement papers on the required government offices.
+IMPORTANT STEP: Use the Proof of Service Form EXP104 to serve your expungement forms on the required government offices.

-You then file the original papers with the court and pay a filing fee.
+Then file the original forms with the court and pay the filing fee.
 The filing fee may be waived if your criminal case was dismissed.
 If you are low income, you may also ask for a fee waiver.